 The SMCCCD Board of Trustees (Board) has final authority on all decisions.
-Formal recommendations to the Board are made through the chancellor-superintendent.
+Formal recommendations to the Board are made through the chancellor.
 The college president makes recommendations to the chancellor-superintendent.
 The District Academic Senate President makes recommendations to the Board on 10+1 matters.
 Board membership includes a Student-Trustee who is the official student voice on all matters that are discussed in public meetings.
 The Student Trustee has an advisory vote to the Board.

 The Board operates under the Brown Act.
 Thus, pending Board actions are publicized and any member of the public may address the Board on agenda or on non-agenda items.
 Board decisions are deliberated in a public setting, and the minutes of Board meetings are made available to the public.
+Personnel and confidential items are deliberated in closed session.